gbmhunter/NinjaTerm/README.md

 ## Web App

 NinjaTerm used to be a progressive web app (PWA).
 This older web app is now located in the `web` directory.
 This also contains the homepage for NinjaTerm, which includes links to the downloaded electron apps and a link to open up the web version of NinjaTerm.
+The `web` directory is a project in it's own right, see it's `README.md` for more details.

 ## Graphing